aniketrajnish/me/index.md

   * We've been the leading Indian game development team in several game jams.
   * Organized an AR workshop attended by 300 people from IIT Bombay, IIT Hyderabad & IIT Gandhinagar.
   * Organized [Game Jam 2020 AD](https://itch.io/jam/gamejam-2020-ad) in collaboration with [Amalthea IIT Gandhinagar](https://www.instagram.com/amalthea_iitgn/).
 609 people         participated to make 96 games making it the third biggest Indian game jam to be held on itch.
+  * Organized [Game Jam 2021 AD](https://itch.io/jam/game-jam-2021-ad-420) which turned out to be even bigger than its previous edition
+ 2. Techincal coordinator, IIT Gandhinagar
+  * Leading a team of 10 people to assist the Technical Secretary to conduct the Technical activities held at IITGN efficiently.
+  * Overlooking the functioning of all the technical clubs and events.

- 2. Eureka Video Coordinator
+ 3. Eureka Video Coordinator
   * Led a team of 12 video editors.
   * Made the [Foundation Programme Video](https://youtu.be/SLwEwTwHNhM) of Btech'19, IITGn.

- 3. Techincal coordinator, IIT Gandhinagar
-  * Leading a team of 10 people to assist the Technical Secretary to conduct the Technical activities held at IITGN efficiently.
-  * Overlooking the functioning of all the technical clubs and events.

  4. Founder / Game Developer, Makra
   * Developing scalable games in partnership with some of the biggest hypercasual publishers!